stefan-peng/oboeta/README.md

 ## Sample Framework Built on Oboeta

 If you want an example of a framework built on top of Oboeta, see my [Honden](https://github.com/joodan-van-github/honden) repo.
-It contains my Japanese flashcard system along with an early snapshot of my sentence deck and log.

 ## License